ramadatta/CPgeneProfiler/README.md

 ##### **4) Finding CP gene profile using `cpprofile()` command**

 `cpprofile()` creates a heatmap of CP gene profile across the input genome assemblies.
-By default, the command generates `png` image but user play with other output formats (jpeg/tiff/pdf) and parameters such as width, height of image, label, titles and colors of the heatmap.
+By default, the command generates `png` image but user can also create image with other output formats (jpeg/tiff/pdf) and parameters such as width, height of image, label, titles and colors of the heatmap can be adjusted as per requirement.

 ``` r
 cpprofile(outputType="png", width = 2000, height = 2000, res = 250, xlab="Carbapenamase Genes", ylab="Assembly", title="Carbapenamase Gene Profile Heatmap", titlesize=15, labelsize=12, colorcode_low = "#143D59", colorcode_high = "#F4B41A", cpgcov=100, cpgpident=100)